History of the Federal Reserve System: Post Bretton-Woods era

 In 1978, the Humphrey-Hawkins Act required the Fed chairman to report to Congress regularly.

 In July 1979, President Jimmy Carter nominated Paul Volcker as Chairman of the Federal Reserve Board amid roaring inflation.
 Volcker tightened the money supply, and by 1986, inflation had fallen sharply.
 In October 1979, the Federal Reserve announced a policy of "targeting" money aggregates and bank reserves in its struggle with double-digit inflation.

-In January 1987, with retail inflation at only 1%, the Federal Reserve announced it was no longer going to use money-supply aggregates, such as M2, as guidelines for controlling inflation, even though this method had been in use from 1979, apparently with great success.
+In January 1987, with retail inflation at only 1%, the Federal Reserve announced it would no longer use money-supply aggregates, such as M2, as guidelines for controlling inflation, even though this method had been in use since 1979, apparently with great success.
 Before 1980, interest rates were used as guidelines; inflation was severe.
 The Fed complained that the aggregates were confusing.
 Volcker was chairman until August 1987, whereupon Alan Greenspan assumed the mantle, seven months after monetary aggregate policy had changed.